Specially designed closed spaces

 According to the amended Aliens Act, in case the foreigner declares that he or she is a minor and cannot prove his or her age, if there are serious doubts about his minority, he or she will be considered an adult.
 In this situation, IGI requests an age assessment, with his or her prior consent.
 As a consequence the child will be treated as an adult and placed in detention pending the age assessment, until his or her age is confirmed.

-According to the Director of the Public Custody Centre of Arad, a total of 21 single parent families and 2 families were detained in Arad in 2020.
-Also 34 single women were detained in Arad during the year.
+According to the Director of the Public Custody Centre of Arad, a total of 3 single parent families (mothers accompanied by their children) were detained in Arad in 2021.
+40-50 single women were also detained in Arad during the year.

 Romanian law does not prohibit detention of other vulnerable asylum seekers.
 IGI-DAI noted that detention of persons with special needs such as victims of torture or trafficking has not been applied in public custody.